 Laser diodes are electrically pumped semiconductor lasers in which the gain is generated by an electrical current flowing through a p–n junction or (more frequently) a p–i–n structure.
 In such a heterostructure of a bipolar interband laser, electrons and holes can recombine, releasing the energy portions as photons.
 This process can be spontaneous, but can also be stimulated by incident photons, in effect leading to optical amplification, and with optical feedback in a laser resonator to laser oscillation.
 The article on semiconductor lasers describes more in detail how the laser amplification process in a semiconductor works.

-Most semiconductor lasers are based on laser diodes, but there are also some types of semiconductor lasers not requiring a diode structure and thus not belong to the category of diode lasers.
+Most semiconductor lasers are based on laser diodes, but there are also some types of semiconductor lasers which do not require a diode structure and thus not belong to the category of diode lasers.
 In particular, there are quantum cascade lasers and optically pumped semiconductor lasers.
 The latter can be made of undoped semiconductor materials which cannot conduct significant electrical currents.

 Types of Laser Diodes